 - If you lower your rates to accommodate someones budget they won’t appreciate you, they will devalue you.
 You’ll automatically be a bargain item, you’ll be on sale and worth less to them.

 - I learned how to brew on a commercial brewing system.
-My main life lesson take-aways were: listen to the guy who went before you, trust your gut, take great notes.
+My main life lesson takeaways were: listen to the guy who went before you, trust your gut, take great notes.

 - If someone tells you they are an asshole, believe them the first time.
-They will inevitable prove it to you and you’ll be on the losing end of that lesson.
+They will inevitably prove it to you and you’ll be on the losing end of that lesson.
 If you’re a person who dates the bad boy or the bitchy girl, figure out how to break that.
 It’s worth it.

 - Broken down cardboard boxes make better drop cloths than those thin plastic sheets from Home Depot.
 Also, painting sucks and I hate it.
 But I’ll do it again, probably within the next six months.